Cattell–Horn–Carroll theory: Model tests

-Many tests of cognitive ability have been classified using the CHC model and are described in The Intelligence Test Desk Reference (ITDR) (McGrew & Flanagan, 1998).
+Many tests of cognitive ability have been classified using the CHC model and are described in The Intelligence Test Desk Reference (ITDR).
 CHC theory is particularly relevant to school psychologists for psychoeducational assessment.
 5 of the 7 major tests of intelligence have changed to incorporate CHC theory as their foundation for specifying and operationalizing cognitive abilities/processes.
-Since even all modern intellectual test instruments fail to effectively measure all 10 broad stratum abilities an alternative method of cognitive assessment and interpretation called Cross Battery Assessment (XBA; Flanagan, Ortiz, Alfonso, & Dynda, 2008) was developed.
+Since even all modern intellectual test instruments fail to effectively measure all 10 broad stratum abilities an alternative method of cognitive assessment and interpretation called Cross Battery Assessment (XBA) was developed.
 However, the veracity of this approach to assessment and interpretation has been criticized in the research literature as statistically flawed.

 Other related issues

 Consistent with the evolving nature of the theory, the Cattell-Horn-Carroll framework remains "an open-ended empirical theory to which future tests of as yet unmeasured or unknown abilities could possibly result in additional factors at one or more levels in Carroll's hierarchy".
 There is still some debate on the broad (stratum II) abilities, and the narrow (stratum I) abilities, and these remain open for refinement.

-MacCallum (2003, p.
-113–115) highlighted the need to recognize the limitations of artificial measurement tools built upon mathematical models: "Simply put, our models are implausible if taken as exact or literal representations of real world phenomena.
+MacCallum highlighted the need to recognize the limitations of artificial measurement tools built upon mathematical models: "Simply put, our models are implausible if taken as exact or literal representations of real world phenomena.
 They cannot capture the complexity of the real world which they purport to represent.
 At best, they can provide an approximation of the real world that has some substantive meaning and some utility."